Mineralogy Certification Course

 Pyroxenoid Group

-When two chains connect from one side, they create a double chain.
-The chemical composition of amphiboles - representatives of double chain inosilicates, is shown in the following way:
+When two chains of SiO4 tetrahedra connect on one side, they create a double chain.
+Amphiboles are examples of double chain inosilicates.
+The chemical composition of amphiboles is written the following way:

 The following cations may occupy various sites in the amphibole structure: